Keio University

 Thinking About the History of Biological Evolution from a Manga Artist's Perspective

-Both dinosaurs and mammals, like the Moai statues mentioned earlier, gradually began to produce larger species.
+Both dinosaurs and mammals, just like the Moai statues mentioned earlier, gradually began to produce larger species.
 Previously, some people said dinosaurs went extinct because they became too large, but it's the opposite.
 Because they were flourishing, they were able to become large within that environment.
-The same is true for mammals.
+It's the same for mammals.
 There were many large mammals, but when the cooling of the Ice Age arrived, the large species disappeared.
 At the same time, humanity emerged.

-It is said that evolution did not proceed with a purpose but through an accumulation of coincidences that led to various species, but looking at the birth of humanity, I feel that might not be entirely the case.
+It is said that evolution did not proceed with a purpose but was a stack of coincidences that produced various species, but when looking at the birth of humanity, I start to feel that it might not be quite so.

-There are various theories, but single-celled organisms appeared about 3.5 or 3.6 billion years ago, and the organisms born on Earth gradually began to produce various types.
-All animals have developed their biological functions to try to advance into every possible environment on Earth.
-In the era of dinosaurs, animals with the single system of "dinosaur" tried to advance into forests, high mountains, deserts, grasslands, and the sea.
-Even after they went extinct due to major environmental changes, mammals then changed their body designs and produced various species to try to advance into every possible environment on Earth.
+There are various theories, but single-celled organisms emerged about 3.5 or 3.6 billion years ago, and the organisms born on Earth gradually began to produce various types.
+All animals have developed their functions as living things to try to advance into every possible environment on Earth.
+In the era of dinosaurs, animals with the single system of dinosaurs tried to advance into forests, high mountains, deserts, grasslands, and the sea.
+Even after they went extinct due to major environmental changes, mammals then changed their body designs one after another to produce various species and try to advance into every possible environment on Earth.
 Life born on Earth is always trying to expand its living space.
-But no matter how much it tries to expand, it can never leave the vessel that is Earth.
+But no matter how much it tries to expand, it can never leave the vessel called Earth.

 However, humanity was able to advance into every possible environment on Earth for the first time without changing its body design.
 To fly in the sky, we use airplanes.
 We even enter the water in submarines.
-To move quickly on land, we created railroads and automobiles.
+We created railways and automobiles to move quickly on land.
 Mammals other than humans have produced energy within their own bodies to think and move, but humans learned to use external energy.
-By using fire, we obtained heat from that energy, made food easier to eat, created pottery, melted metal to process various things, and eventually generated electricity to use external energy to create a complex society.
+Using fire, we obtain heat from that energy to make food easier to eat, create pottery, melt metal to process various things, and eventually generate electricity to use external energy to create a complex society.
 Nowadays, we even share information among all humanity using the internet.

-For humans, being able to advance into any environment without changing our bodies means that if we make an environment convenient for ourselves into a capsule, we can survive whether in the sea or in outer space.
-If we attach a rocket to that and launch it from Earth, life born on Earth can leave the surface of Earth for the first time.
+For humans, being able to advance into any environment without changing our bodies means that if we make a capsule of an environment convenient for ourselves, we can survive whether in the sea or in outer space.
+If we attach a rocket to that and launch it from Earth, life born on Earth can leave the surface of the Earth for the first time.

-Various things are being said now about animal protection and environmental issues, but environmental issues simply mean wanting to protect an environment that is convenient for humanity.
-Looking at Earth's history, it seems not much has changed over the last 100 years or so, but it has changed significantly when viewed in units of 1,000 years.
-Ten thousand years ago was the Ice Age, and there were elephants like the Naumann elephant in Japan.
+Various things are being said now about animal protection and environmental issues, but environmental issues just mean wanting to protect an environment convenient for humanity.
+Looking at Earth's history, it seems not much has changed if you look at the last 100 years or so, but it has changed significantly if you look in units of 1,000 years.
+Ten thousand years ago was the Ice Age, and there were elephants like the Naumann's elephant in Japan.
 There were also mammoths in Hokkaido.
-I believe environmental issues must be viewed over a slightly longer span.
-With the narrow scientific power of taking the last 100 years or so as a standard and considering its protection as the environmental issue, we may not be able to fully respond.
+I believe we must look at environmental issues over a slightly longer span.
+With the narrow scientific power of taking the last 100 years or so as a standard and making its protection the environmental issue, we might not be able to cope.

-So, here is my conclusion.
-First, I want young people to go abroad, see things from various angles, and look at things over the long span of Earth's history and the history of life.
-For that purpose, I definitely want them to visit the African savanna.
-Welcoming the sunrise and sunset within the savanna's horizon is the best.
+So, here is the conclusion.
+First, I want young people to go abroad, look at things from various angles, and look at things over the long span of Earth's history and the history of life.
+For that, I definitely want them to visit the African savanna.
+Welcoming the sunrise and sunset within the savanna horizon is the best.
 When you go out to the plains in a jeep just before dawn, the sun rises from the horizon.
-Your face gets warm even if you don't have your buttocks out (laughs).
+Your face gets warm even if you don't have your backside out (laughs).
 Birds take flight all at once.
 Hyenas or lions returning from a night out walk by with bones in their mouths.
-You can truly feel that this was nature, and this is the kind of environment our ancestors once lived in.
+You can truly feel that this was nature, and our ancestors also lived in such a place long ago.

 Thank you for your kind attention today.

-(This article is based on a lecture given at the 708th Mita Public Speaking Event held on July 1, 2019, with some additions and corrections.)
+(This text is based on a lecture given at the 708th Mita Public Speaking Event held on July 1, 2019, with some additions and revisions.)

 Image